-Analysis and Prioritization of Risks related to Human Rights Risks related to upholding human rights - both in our own areas of operation as well as in the up- and downstream supply chains - are included in above mentioned system.
+Risks related to upholding human rights - both in our own areas of operation as well as in the upstream supply chains - are included in this system.
 These risks are identified by means of a risk analysis and form the basis of our measures for fulfilling our due diligence with regard to human rights.
 Internal and external sources are evaluated on a continuous basis by the Sustainability and Procurement functions to ensure that the risks we have identified, prioritized and weighted are complete in terms of quantity and quality.

-Past alerts or complaints received are considered in the risk analysis to ensure that perspectives of affected stakeholders are integrated.
-The procurement of individual groups of goods in our portfolio is associated with sector-specific risks such as deforestation, loss of biodiversity through planting of monocultures, and uncertain working conditions, in particular for groups in need of protection.
+The procurement of individual groups of goods in our portfolio is associated with sector-specific risks such as deforestation, loss of biodiversity through planting of monocultures, and uncertain working conditions, in particular for minority groups in need of protection.
 We devote special attention to these risks.
-Our group of major risk-exposed commodities include materials based on palm oil, soybean oil, coconut oil, paper, and selected minerals.
-We develop responsible procurement strategies for these risk-exposed commodities to promote environmental protection as well as to improve the livelihoods of the local populations and the workers along the supply chain.
-In addition to these focus materials, we have identified and given top priority to these fundamental and material social risks as part of our risk analysis: violations of safety standards or lack of precautionary safety trainings, insufficient protection against workplace violence, discrimination and harassment, violations of working time or wage regulations.
-Furthermore, for workers in raw material extraction or laborintensive services in upstream supply chains, we also recognize the risk of forced labor or child labor being present.
+Our group of major risk commodities include materials based on palm oil, soybean oil, paper, shea, tallow, sugarcane and selected minerals.
+We develop responsible procurement strategies for these risk commodities to promote environmental protection as well as to improve the livelihoods of the local populations and the workers along the supply chain.

+In addition to these specific group of materials, we have identified and given top priority to other fundamental and significant social risks as part of our risk analysis.
+These include violations of working time and wage regulations, insufficient workplace safety, limitation of the freedom of association and discrimination of any kind.
+These risks particularly affect labor-intensive services and processes in relation to packaging and raw materials sourced from globally distributed suppliers with production sites.
 To minimize the identified risks, we have anchored multilayered measures in our own areas of operation as well as in the supply chain.

-Measures in our own Operations The Code of Conduct (CoC) for Employees is a binding guideline for all Beiersdorf employees and managers worldwide.
+Measures in our own operations

+The Code of Conduct (CoC) for Employees is a binding guideline for all Beiersdorf employees and managers worldwide.
 It is oriented towards our Core Values: Care, Simplicity, Courage, and Trust.
 It commits all employees to implement our Values in their daily work and interactions with business partners.
 All our employees receive targeted training on the CoC and further relevant topic areas when they start work at Beiersdorf, and at regular intervals thereafter.
-Our Group-wide Compliance Management organization regularly checks compliance with the CoC, which we updated in 2023.
-To ensure high standards in the areas of corporate ethics, working conditions, environment, and health and safety in the workplace that go beyond this, all production centers around the world are audited according to the SMETA 4 Pillar principle and identified potentials for improvement are implemented.
+Our Group-wide Compliance Management organization regularly checks compliance with the CoC, which we most recently updated in 2023.
+To ensure high standards in the areas of corporate ethics, working conditions, environment, and health and safety in the workplace that go beyond this, all production centers around the world are audited according to the SMETA 4 Pillar principle and identified potentials for improvement will be implemented.
 In addition, our employees have a range of complaint mechanisms at their disposal that are explained in the "Awareness and complaint mechanisms" section below.